Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 769 / 1409

+### Day 091: April 6, 2019

+**Today's Progress:** Working on Anonymous Message Board (1 hr).
+Finished POST and PUT.

+**Thoughts:** Learnt how to create new ObjectId and modify an array elemet.
+Need to encrypt the "delete password".

 ### Day 090: April 5, 2019

 **Today's Progress:** Completed Stock Price Checker.
 (1 hrs)